-The objective of the study was to assess overall contribution of IMED in project monitoring & evaluation in Bangladesh.
+The objective of the study was to assess the overall contribution of IMED in project monitoring & evaluation in Bangladesh.
 Based on the objective two questions were set, for example;

-1. To what extent processes followed by IMED for project monitoring and evaluation are effective?

-2. Does IMED have enough capacity to monitor & evaluate the projects under ADP?

-6.3 Findings pertaining to the research questions

-6.3.1 Effectiveness of monitoring & evaluation processes
+- 1. To what extent are the processes followed by IMED for project monitoring and evaluation effective? - 2.
+Does IMED have enough capacity to monitor & evaluate the projects under ADP? - 6.3 Findings pertaining to the research questions - 6.3.1 Effectiveness of monitoring & evaluation processes

 The processes followed for monitoring and evaluation of ADP projects are rules, guidelines, tools, different reporting methods, and nature of field visit etc. Survey results revealed that quality of guidelines; reports and monitoring procedures are almost average.
 Monitoring guidelines are not up to date and not prepared for each ministry/division.
-Strategic Plan (2008-13) of IMED already passed its execution timeframe and is now ineffective due to introduction of APA (Annual Performance Agreement) as said by an officer of IMED.
-However, an internal strategic plan is necessary for overall goal setting of the organization.
-There is an annual report of IMED covers just description of activities without any analysis of the organization's contribution to the projects' performance.
-No teams are formed for monitoring and evaluation purposes; usually officers by issuing office order visit spot of the project.
+Strategic Plan (2008-13) of IMED already passed its execution time frame and is now ineffective due to introduction of APA (Annual Performance Agreement) as said by an officer of IMED.
+However, an internal strategic plan is necessary for the overall goal setting of the organization.
+There is an annual report of IMED that covers just the description of activities without any analysis of the organization's contribution to the project's performance.
+No teams are formed for monitoring and evaluation purposes; usually officers by issuing office orders visit the spot of the project.

 IMED staff use PMIS software for online monitoring and evaluation of ADP projects.
 For manual monitoring, they use specific formats.
 Survey results reveal that the tools are partly effective and as usual in most cases.
 The IMED officials also acknowledged that the software is not fully operational.
 For example, all project information is not included in the software.
-Similarly, the monitoring formats are also conventional, just target and achievement-based.
+Similarly, the monitoring formats are also conventional, just target and achievement based.